 Want to give direct attention to your arms?
 Perform a few sets of dumbbell curls and lying extensions at the end of the workout.
 Want to boost your glutes?
 Add in single leg hip thrusts.
 Want to keep your shoulders healthy?
 You can’t go wrong with face-pull variations or band pull-aparts.

 This extra work is just a bonus; great if you have the time, but not mandatory.

 The Busy Woman’s Strength Training Programs

 Now that you know what to do, here are some great strength training programs to get you started:

 - New to strength training?
 Start with The Women’s Beginner Strength Training Program.

 - Can you only devote two days* to the gym?
 No problem.
 Use the Two Day Per Week Strength Training Program.

 - Can you commit to three workouts per week?
-Use The Ultimate Lift Like a Girl Workout Template.
+Use the Time-Saver Workout Program.

 - Need bodyweight workouts you can do at home?
 Check out these 7 bodyweight exercises and their progressions.